PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:26:48
+Last updated: 2024-04-02 19:27:22
-Random Quote: The best way out is always through. - Robert Frost
+Random Quote: Start with what is right rather than what is acceptable. - Franz Kafka